 StairDesigner control value

 You should set the range of values to promote a safe stair.
 You don’t want the height of the riser to be too big.
 You also want a sufficient tread width so there’s enough room for your foot to fall on.
-At the time of writing, the Stair Rule controls shown apply to a number of countries, but others may be the norm elsewhere.

-Step 4: Optimise for aesthetics and ease of manufacture
+Step 5: Optimise for aesthetics and ease of manufacture

-In the stair shown above all steps are gradually tapered in and out of the turn, this is the safest way to build a stair.
-However, in some countries it is common to have the tapered steps, also called winders, just around the turn.
-If we want to do this, we can set the start and end winders in StairDesigner, the result is shown below:
+In some countries it is common to have the tapered steps, also called winders, just around the turn.
+Another way to do this efficiently is to set the start and end winders in StairDesigner by applying fixed steps (marked in red), the result is shown below:

 The reason you’d build a staircase like this?
 Well, it’s much easier to manufacture, most steps are identical and simple.

-Stringboard adjustments in StairDesigner
+Stringboard calculator adjustments in StairDesigner

 In fact, you can adjust all the components of your stair to create your preferred combination of a good looking design that is as easy as possible to build.
 For example, we can fine tune the look and position of the handrail and newel posts, for now let’s just take a look at the step and riser parameters.